 Most babies develop a nappy rash at some stage.
 Usually it is mild and does not bother your baby.
 However, it can be more severe and sore in some cases.
 It can usually be managed with the suggestions below.

-How can I prevent or heal nappy rash?
+How can I heal or prevent nappy rash?

 Leave the nappy off as much as possible